Bhaderwah

-Bhaderwah or Bhadarwah (also Bhaderwah Valley) is a town, tehsil, and sub-district in the Doda district of Jammu Division of Jammu and Kashmir, India.
-Bhaderwah Valley is famous for its beauty, nature.
-Bhaderwah valley is known as 'Land Of Snakes'.
-Bhaderwah is also a land of fairs and festivals like Mela Pat, Subar Dhar Mela, Kud dance, Pahari folk songs and music.
-It also has heritage sites like the Fort, hundred years old mosque and an ancient Vasuki Nag Temple.
+Bhaderwah (also spelled Bhadarwah, locally also known as Bhadarkashi) is a town and a tehsil in the Doda district of Jammu Division of Jammu and Kashmir, India.

 Etymology and names

 The name Bhaderwah derives from the Sanskrit word Bhadarwasa meaning "a place of living of supreme and intellect mankind".
 Alternatively, the name may derive from Bhadarkashi, a name given to the town for the ancient temple of Hindu goddess Bhadrakali located in the area.
-The area is called Bhadar Avkash (lit. 'a good resting place') and Bhadriavkasha in the 1148 CE Sanskrit chronicle Rajatarangini of Kalhana Pandita, with the former likely a name given to the region by foreign Kashmiri rulers.
+The area is called Bhadar Avkash (lit. 'a good resting place') and Bhadar Pura in the 1148 CE Sanskrit chronicle Rajatarangini of Kalhana, with the former likely a name given to the region by foreign Kashmiri rulers.
 The area is sometimes referred to as Chota Kashmir or "little Kashmir" because of topographic similarities with the Kashmir Valley, and is called Bhadarkashi by the Hindus of the region.